scriptrdotio/device-agnostic-app/app/Readme.md

 -- etc...

 ## Device Identification

+The devices are identified:
+- Either by the id passed in payload
+- or by the token passed to authenticate the request

-The auto.install.scriptr script onload the application with 2 devices:
+The "app/install/auto.install.scriptr" script onload the application with 2 devices:
 - myDmpBroker: This device is to be used by dmp or gateway that communicate with your scriptr account on behalf of multiple devices.
-- myDevice: This is a sample device definition that represents your device if you choose your device to communicate directly with scriptr whether by sending myDevice as his id or using myDevice token to authenticate the messages sent by your device.
+- myDevice: This is a sample device definition that represents your device if you choose your device to communicate directly with scriptr whether by sending myDevice as id in the payload message or using myDevice token to authenticate the messages sent by your device.

+The application device identification model ignores the token if a parameter is present in the payload which maps to the id entry while normalizing the device data.
+Whenever this happens, the token is only used to authenticate the request.

 The default device data model is built from a template with the below data
 ```